 She likes reading, gardening, the Everly Brothers, and playing with children and she is a firm believer that the Vikings one day will do it!

 She is an important part of our staff.
 She is very interested in re-educational theology and spirituality groups.
 She believes in God's gifts of teamwork and networking.

 - We are a welcoming, progressive Christian community in the Lutheran tradition.

 - We welcome inter-faith and ecumenical dialogue and experiences.

 - We understand and celebrate the compatibility of religion and science.

-- We love and welcome children, striving to make their church experience positive.
+- We love and welcome children, striving to make their church experience positive, joyful and life-giving.

 - As a congregation on a spiritual journey, we welcome your doubts and questions, your insights and experiences, without pretending to have all the answers.

-- We take the scriptures seriously, not necessarily literally.
+- We take the scriptures seriously.
 We believe the scriptures proclaim truth and are filled with a variety of types of literature.
 They are not to be understood as simply an historical document or rulebook.
 Together, the scriptures tell us of God's presence with humanity since the beginning.